Study populations and extracts

 Defining the study population

-In the DAR, researchers are requested to provide specific and detailed study population information in addition to a rationale or justification for the study population(s) requested.
+In the DAR, the Researcher is requested to provide specific and detailed study population information in addition to a rationale or justification for the study population(s) requested.

 Researchers will download and complete the appropriate data file checklist(s) and select the fields to be used for analysis.